-- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Function Adjustment on page 74 and readjust). - 2.
+- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Function Adjustment on page 75 and readjust). - 2.
 Check for straight ground tracking on a level surface (with hands off the steering levers).
 Set the FSC at several different speeds and observe if the machine moves in a straight line (use cement joint or other line on ground for reference). - 3.
-If travel is not straight, shorten the control rod on the slow side by turning the tracking adjustment nut clockwise.
+If travel is not straight, shorten the control rod on the slower side by turning the tracking adjustment nut clockwise.
+If straight tracking and neutral are both achieved, proceed to the next step.
 If straight tracking and neutral cannot be achieved, turn the tracking adjustment nut counterclockwise until neutral is restored. - 4.
 Lengthen the control rod of the faster side by turning the tracking adjustment nut counterclockwise to match the slower side while maintaining the neutral position.